Third-order intrinsic alignment of SDSS BOSS LOWZ galaxies: Results

 For all luminosity bins, $A_\mathrm{IA}$ is significantly non-zero.
 Using the large-scale (all-scale) fit, $A_\mathrm{IA}$ for the full LOWZ sample is $4.7\sigma$ ($7.6\sigma$) larger than zero.
 The strongest detection occurs for the brightest sample with $5.9\sigma$ for the large-scale fit.
 As expected, $A_\mathrm{IA}$ is largest for the brightest galaxies, which are expected to show the strongest alignment, and decreases for fainter galaxies.

 Also shown in Fig.~\ref{fig: MR dependence}, and listed in Table~\ref{tab: fit results}, are the values for $A_\mathrm{IA}$ estimated by \citet{Singh2015} from second-order correlations.
 Our third-order based estimates are consistent with these second-order based estimates within their $1\sigma$ uncertainties for all luminosity bins.
+As we are considering the same sample for the second and third-order measurements, the sample variance contributions to the uncertainties of the two cases are correlated.
+Therefore, we expect a deviation of less than the $1\sigma$ uncertainties.
+The other contributions to the uncertainties, namely the source galaxies' shape noise and the shot noise of the lens galaxy distribution, contribute differently to the second and third-order measurements and are thus less correlated.

 Figure~\ref{fig: MR dependence} also shows the $A_\mathrm{IA}$ obtained from fitting the model to the measurements for the simulated MICE galaxies.
 Their $A_\mathrm{IA}$ show the same trends as for the observed galaxies and agree with them within $1$--$2\sigma$.
 Generally, $A_\mathrm{IA}$ is lower in the simulation than observed, except for the faintest galaxies in the L4 sample.
 However, the MICE galaxies have slightly different mean luminosities and luminosity distributions, so slight differences are not unexpected.